byte-physics/igortest/docu/sphinx/source/advanced.rst

 data generator function must fit to the argument type that the multi data test case takes.
 The data generator function name must be attributed with a comment within four lines above the test cases Function line.
-The key word is `UTF_TD_GENERATOR` with the data generators function name following as seen in the simple example here.
+The key word is `IUTF_TD_GENERATOR` with the data generators function name following as seen in the simple example here.
 If no data generator is given or the format of the test case function does not fit to the wave type then a error message is printed and the test run is aborted.